Steudio/ComfyUI_Steudio/README.md

 ```

 # Changelog
+`Version 1.2.1` (2025-02-10)<br>
+- No more abnormally large upscales.
+- Given the right conditions, it is now possible to tile the image without upscaling it.

 `Version 1.1.0` (2025-01-05)<br>
 - Nodes now process images as a list instead of a batch, enabling the execution of divide and combine operations in one go.
 - Improved Gaussian blur for blending masks.